sxiii/awesome-cryptoblogs/README.md

 * ChainBB is a forum that uses the Steem currency; Golos.id also has it's own forum
 * dMania - Sharing-Platform for Memes and Jokes (similar to 9GAG).
 If you need related tools, mobile apps, blockchain explorers, forums, editors, cold wallets, and other good stuff - check out other awesome lists, for example, [this one](https://github.com/sxiii/awesome-steem).

+Please take a note that this list does not include CPA/Ads networks, even if they are crypto-based.
+The only included sites are those where you can place "your piece" of content and earn something from this action.

 ### Defunct / Problematic / Closed cryptoblogs
 All platforms BEFORE this title are in active state to the date of this post.
 However, the platforms below are "on pause", "defunct" or "closed".